 As your team develops new skills, you can measure the success of training sessions with these and other focused questions.

 Company culture survey questions

 A strong company culture is what every business leader hopes for.
-At its best, your company culture boosts employee satisfaction, engagement, and achievement.
-To check the health of your company culture, take its pulse with an employee survey.
-With the right questions, you can build an action plan that benefits the whole organization.
+At its best, your company culture boosts employee engagement, satisfaction, and achievement.
+To check the health of your company culture, take its pulse with a survey.

 Celebrating wins boosts morale and makes people want to keep working hard.
 You don’t need to throw a big company blowout every time someone meets a professional goal, but mark achievements with positive feedback and recognition of some kind.
 A party now and then doesn’t hurt, either.

-- How likely would you say are you to recommend this company to a friend?
+16. How likely would you say you would recommend this company to a friend?

 Ready to elevate your company culture?

 Employee evaluation surveys are very different from other types of employee surveys because individuals are tasked with assessing and critiquing each other’s professional performance.
 This usually entails supervisors evaluating their reports, but that’s not always the case.